 • high levels of stress

 • greater exposure to marketing of obesity-promoting products

 Childhood obesity affects at least one out of five children in the United States, and the number of overweight children continues to grow.
 Over the last two decades, this number has increased by more than 50%, and the number of “extremely’ overweight children has nearly doubled.

 Autism Spectrum Disorder is a neurological developmental disorder that affects a person’s social communication and interaction.
 As its name implies, expression can fall across a “spectrum” ranging from mild to severe.
 While one person may have symptoms that make it difficult to complete daily self-care, another may have only mild functional or social difficulties.

 We have yet to discover why it affects so many in our community, and why the incidence continues to grow.
-The Centers for Disease Control recently released a report showing 1 in 68 children nationally is identified on the ASD with New Jersey having the highest rates, 1 in 45 (and 1 in 28 boys.)
+The Centers for Disease Control recently released a report showing 1 in 68 children nationally is identified on the edit-my-paper ASD with New Jersey having the highest rates, 1 in 45 (and 1 in 28 boys.)
 That means about 1% of the population in the U.S.—or some three million people—is thought to have an autism-spectrum disorder.

 What we DO know is that autism, like most developmental and congenital disorders does not just affect children.
 A child born with a special needs will grow into an adult with special needs, an adult who is likely to live as long as his peers, but have difficulty living independently and with dignity.
 According to a study recently quoted by the Wall Street Journal, “Among young adults (with autism) between 21 and 25 years old, only half have ever held a paid job outside the home.”